XsKino/production_management-test-api/API.md

 ## Tasks

 Tasks are managed as nested resources under production orders.
+Tasks only have:

+- **description**: Text description of the task
+- **expected_end_date**: Date when the task should be completed
+- **status**: Either `pending` or `completed`

+Tasks do NOT have individual user assignments - users are assigned to the entire production order.

 ### POST /production_orders/:production_order_id/tasks

 Create a new task for a production order.

 **Request:**

 ```json
 POST /api/v1/production_orders/1/tasks
 Authorization: Bearer <token>